 In the ever-lasting quest for a balanced life, making space for hobbies, passions and creativity can be a pivotal key in finding our equilibrium.
 Our hobbies are an important way to express our creativity and to explore who we are.
 They can also bring challenges, a sense of accomplishment, and an opportunity to connect with others.
 In fact, creativity is central to human activity and thought.
 It has been the driving force for all innovation throughout human history.

-But between the lockdowns, stay-at-home orders, and the energetic drain of turning our homes into work offices, day-cares, and schools, it is easy to neglect space for creativity and hobbies.
+But with the energetic drain of our daily responsibilities, it is easy to neglect space for creativity and hobbies.
 We need this space in order to thrive.
 If we are looking to change our lives and find joy in the moments between the monotonous day-to-day responsibilities, putting effort into a new hobby might be just the thing for you.
 As the saying goes, “You are never too old and it is never too late.”

 Start by following your feelings